Skip to content

 Example errors:

-Arithmetic expression $.Applicant.status resolved to string, but numeric operands are required
+Arithmetic expression $.Applicant.status resolved to a non-numeric string "active", but numeric operands are required

 Division by zero in arithmetic expression ($.Student.total / ($.Student.count - $.Student.count))